Lack of self care cannot be blamed on a lack of time. Lack of self care is about not making it a priority.

 Making self care a priority ain’t an easy feat for most of us.
 Lengthy do do lists, and the demands of our jobs and family, keep us away from connecting with our own bodies and ourselves.

-However, when we don’t fill our own gas tank first, we may do things that serve but those acts come from a place of depletion.
+However, when we don’t fill our own gas tank first, we act come from a place of depletion.
 Overwhelm, anxiety and burnout are easy to come by in this state.
 Also, we are much more sensitive and prone to anger outbursts, harsh words and fights for no reason whatsoever.

 Once you realize that operating from an empty tank makes no sense, it will become much easier to make self care an absolute priority.